Ed Winters: Animal rights advocacy

 Winters started his YouTube channel in 2016, alongside co-founding the animal rights organisation Surge.
-His Earthling Ed channel brought him to fame with videos of him having friendly talks about veganism with non-vegan passerbys.
+His Earthling Ed channel brought him to fame with videos of him having friendly talks about veganism with non-vegan passers-by.

 He has worked as a Media and Design Fellow at Harvard University in 2022, and has frequently presented at Harvard as a guest lecturer.

-Winters has given speeches in one-third of U.K. universities and across college campuses in America.
+Winters has given speeches in one-third of British universities and across college campuses in America.
 Winters has appeared on live television such as on This Morning debating the ethical and environmental arguments for veganism.

-In September, 2018 he opened a non-profit vegan restaurant in London called Unity Diner.
+In September 2018 he opened a non-profit vegan restaurant in London called Unity Diner.
 The restaurant helps to fund an animal sanctuary in the Midlands which Winters co-founded.
-In 2021, Winters co-founded another vegan restaurant, the No Catch Co., in Brighton.

 Winters was also one of the guests at the 2018 Montreal Vegan Festival.

 In early 2019 he gave two TEDx talks.

 In 2019, he toured the United States and gave vegan lectures at Cornell, Harvard, Brown, Columbia, Yale, and Rutgers Universities.

 After Priestlands School in Lymington, Hampshire presented its students with piglets to teach them how to "fatten up pigs for slaughter", and dismissed concerns, Winters launched a campaign which reached 37,000 signatures within days of its launch.

 In March 2020, Winters posted an image on his Instagram account stating that "COVID-19 started because we eat animals" and "would not exist if the world was vegan".
-The post was discussed by PolitiFact and USA Today and was censored by Facebook as "partly false".
-The Guardian published an article by Laura Spinney on 28 March 2020 titled "Is factory farming to blame for coronavirus?" which mentioned the censorship of Winter's post and concluded, "But the claims are also partly true.
+The post was criticized by PolitiFact and USA Today and was flagged by Facebook as "partly false".
+The Guardian published an article by Laura Spinney on 28 March 2020 titled "Is factory farming to blame for coronavirus?" which mentioned the controversy over Winter's post and concluded, "But the claims are also partly true.
 Though the links they draw are too simplistic, the evidence is now strong that the way meat is produced – and not just in China – contributed to Covid-19."
-Spinney also recalled a scientific controversy on whether domesticated horses may have played a larger role than poultry as intermediate hosts for poultry flu at some point in human history, as suggested by Worobey.
+Spinney also recalled a scientific controversy on whether domesticated horses may have played a larger role than poultry as intermediate hosts for poultry flu at some point in human history, as suggested in a paper by Worobey, Han and Rambault.

+In 2021, Winters co-founded another vegan restaurant, the No Catch Co., in Brighton.

 Winters wrote and co-produced the 2022 animated short film Milk, which focused on the dairy industry.
 The film was the 2023 People's Voice Winner in the Video—Animation category at the 2023 Webby Awards.

 Winters then produced the film Matilda and the Brave Escape, which tells the story of the Ollerton Eleven and is narrated by the actor Bella Ramsey.
 Matilda and the Brave Escape won the 2024 People's Voice Winner in the Video—Animation category at the 2024 Webby Awards and won Gold at The Collision Awards in the Kids and Family category.